VTech DM221 Review

 The DM221 has one of the longest living batteries in the group by far.

 The DM221 has a rechargeable battery in the parent unit and no battery backup in the baby monitor.
 The manufacturer claims a run time of 18 hours before recharging, but our tests indicated an average run time of 46 hours!
 Which is far longer than any parent should need, even if they monitor all day and night.
 Of course, we recommend plugging in the unit when possible so you don't lose connection in the middle of the night, but it is good to know it can last so long if necessary.

-The DM221 has an adjustable mic sensitivity and sound activation.
-Both features work well and help a monitor stay fairly silent when the baby is silent.
-These features can translate to an easier time falling asleep and staying asleep as long as baby does.
-We think this is really important and sound activation is one of the features BabyGearLab thinks should be at the top of the list for parents that have trouble sleeping.
+The DM221 has adjustable mic sensitivity and sound activation.
+Both features work well and help a monitor stay relatively silent when the baby is silent.
+These features can translate to an easier time falling asleep and staying asleep as long as the baby does.
+We think this is really important, and sound activation is one of the features BabyGearLab believes should be at the top of the list for parents that have trouble sleeping.

-This monitor also has two-way communication with the baby so you can talk to the baby from another room.
+This monitor also has two-way communication with the baby so that you can talk to the baby from another room.
 Talking to your baby could mean you don't need to go to the baby's room.
-Many parents feel this feature is mandatory, though we would just consider it a nice to have.
+Many parents feel this feature is mandatory, though we would just consider it a "nice to have."

 This product also has the following features: